nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 - `force-new-epoch` increments NeoFS epoch number and enforces new epoch handlers in NeoFS nodes.

-- `refill-gas` transfers side chain GAS to specified wallet.
+- `refill-gas` transfers side chain GAS to the specified wallet.

 - `update-contracts` starts contract update routine.

 #### Container migration

-If network has to be redeployed, these commands will migrate all container meta info.
+If the network has to be redeployed, these commands will migrate all container meta info.
 These commands **do not migrate actual objects**.

-- `dump-containers` saves all containers and metadata registered in container contract to a file.
+- `dump-containers` saves all containers and metadata registered in the container contract to a file.

-- `restore-containers` restores previously saved containers in container contract.
+- `restore-containers` restores previously saved containers by their repeated registration in container contract.

 #### Network info